Skeeter Davis: Vegetarianism

 Davis became a vegetarian in 1974, and remained so for the rest of her life.
 She chose to abstain from eating meat after performing at a benefit concert in Kenya, where the concert organizers had killed and roasted a goat for the artists' banquet.
 "I really connected with that goat," she recounted, "and I couldn't bear to eat it."
 She declined to participate or allow her music to be used in several lucrative advertising campaigns for meat and meat-related products.
 Davis partly attributed her vegetarianism to her Christianity, as she felt killing animals for consumption was incongruent with her religious beliefs.

 Illness and death

 In August 1988, Davis was diagnosed with breast cancer.
 She underwent a mastectomy of her right breast to treat the cancer and was in remission for several years before having a recurrence in 1996.

 In 2001, Davis became incapacitated by her breast cancer, which had metastasized.
 The following year, she made her final performance on the Grand Ole Opry, performing "The End of the World".
 She died of breast cancer in a Nashville hospice on September 19, 2004, aged 72.
 She is interred at Williams Memorial Gardens in Franklin, Tennessee.

+Honors and recognition

+The first female country singer ever nominated for a Grammy Award, Davis was nominated five times for Grammy Awards, though never winning: